-Modafinil (also known as Provogil) was originally developed as a treatment to help narcoleptics but people have found that is has other brain boosting benefits to non-narcoleptics too.
+Modafinil (also known as Provigil) was originally developed as a treatment to help narcoleptics but people have found that is has other brain-boosting benefits to non-narcoleptics too.

 According to the study review, Modafinil improves attention, enhances learning and boosts fluid intelligence, which is the problem solving and creative kind of intelligence.